averyhiebert/poink-and-clink/docs-src/index.md

 ## Getting Started

-TODO Link to quickstart tutorial
+The [quickstart tutorial](tutorial) shows how to convert a simple text-based ink game into [this demo game](media/demo).

 ## API Reference / list of tags

 Most features in Poink are implemented using tags (following the precedent set by the default web export functionality in Inky).
-For a list of supported tags, check HERE (TODO LINK).
+For a list of supported tags, check [the API reference](API).

 ## Design Philosophy

-Poink is constructed around the following design pillars:
+Poink is constructed around the following design pillars in mind:

  - **Drawing and Writing:** Developing a point & click game should involve *mostly* drawing and writing.
 You should be able to spend all your time in a drawing program (particularly Aseprite) or in an interactive-narrative-editor (Inky), with as little external programming/configuration as possible.
  - **Fully playable as text:** Poink is supposed to support prototyping a game in pure text (i.e. playable in Inky) and then progressively adding graphics without removing the full playability of the text content.
 Done properly, this should *hopefully* result in games that are screenreader accessible (see section below, though), and that can still be ported to another game engine without much additional effort.
- - **Small, quick games:** It should be convenient to create *small* games quickly using Poink.
-Think jam games, old-school flash games, prototypes, interactive web comics.
+ - **Simple, quick games:** Poink is obviously not as feature-rich as a dedicated engine like Adventure Game Studio.
+The intended use case is relatively simple games where using a system like that would be overkill.
+Think jam games, flash-esque games, prototypes, interactive web comics.
 For highly complex and feature-rich games you might want to go somewhere else.
- - **Extensibility:** As with conventional Inky web exports, you still have full control over the styling of the interface (via CSS) and the ability to add custom functionality by modifying the relatively-simple JavaScript code.
-(At some point in the future I would like to rework the JS with a proper API so that you can add variable observers, external functions, and custom line display without even touching `main.js`)

 ## Limitations